vypxl/website/content/posts/about-my-website.md

 or automatically linking headings.
 For writing styles, I use **Sass** or, more specifically, SCSS.
 It allows for some niceties when writing styles I don't want to miss by relying on standard CSS.

+Everything is then rendered to static files.

 ## Development and Deployment

-I used Visual Studio Code for developing my website.
-In my opinion, it is the best code editor currently available.
-Gridsome, my static site generator, relies on [NodeJS](https://nodejs.org) and [Yarn](https://yarnpkg.org), so I used both these tools.
-For hosting, I use [**Firebase**](https://firebase.google.com) Hosting.
-I chose it over other hosting providers because it gave me the most freedom in configuring my website and the most value for a free plan.
+I used Neovim for developing my website.
+Yes I like my customization.
+For hosting, I use [**Cloudflare Pages**](https://pages.cloudflare.com/).
+I chose it over other hosting providers because it is easy to setup, and I had my domain managed by cloudflare anyways.
+They also allow for easy to setup analytics without user tracking or the need for cookies!
+They also automatically build my site when I push a commit to GitHub, and even give me preview deployments for pullrequests.

-Instead of manually rebuilding and deploying the website every time I change something, a Github action takes care of the redeployment.
-When I push a commit to my main branch, Github actions rebuilds the website and deploys it to firebase.

 ## TL;DR

-NodeJS, Gridsome, VueJS, Pug, Sass, Markdown, Unified, Firebase.
+NodeJS, SvelteKit, Svelte, Sass, Markdown, Unified, Cloudflare Pages.
 You can find the source code of the website over on [Github](https://github.com/vypxl/website)

 ## Thoughts